-- 216. Paragraph 2.18 of the NPSE reiterates the need to balance the economic and social benefit of the development/activity with the environmental impacts, including the impact of noise on health and quality of life.
-It is clear in stating that noise impacts should not be treated in isolation. - ii) Local Planning Policy - 217.
+- 220. Paragraph 2.18 of the National Policy Statement of England (NPSE) reiterates the need to balance the economic and social benefit of the development/activity with the environmental impacts, including the impact of noise on health and quality of life.
+It is clear in stating that noise impacts should not be treated in isolation. - ii) Local Planning Policy - 221.
 Vision 1 of the Core Strategy seeks to provide 'a higher quality of life' for residents.
 Policy DM2 of the Joint Development Management Policies Document seeks to safeguard (inter alia) residential amenity from potentially adverse effects of new development and not site sensitive development where its users would be significantly and adversely affected by (inter alia) noise, unless adequate and appropriate mitigation can be implemented. - iii) Relevant standards and Guidelines for noise